 When should I see a therapist?
-If you are not satisfied with your life and wish that you could be living more happily, successfully, or freely, then therapy will likely be helpful for you.
-Anxiety, depression, anger, fear, loneliness, relationship problems, and substance use are a few of the many reasons that people decide to consult a therapist.
+If you are not fully satisfied with your life and wish that you could be living more happily, successfully, or freely, then therapy will likely be helpful for you.
+Anxiety, depression, work/career stress, anger, fear, loneliness, relationship problems, and substance use are a few of the many reasons that people decide to consult a therapist.

 Does what is bothering me require professional help?
 Many people believe that they need to be suffering from “mental illness” or serious psychological problems in order for therapy to be appropriate.
 This is not the case.
 Those with less severe issues often greatly benefit from therapy because their existing psychological strengths allow them to make more rapid and substantial changes.
+For instance, simply dealing with the every day stressors of life can be a valid reason to seek help from a licensed therapist.

 Why try therapy?
 Therapy provides a close relationship that allows you to explore your most personal thoughts, feelings, and behaviors in a safe, empathic, non-judgmental setting.
 Unlike a friend or family member with whom you have a personal relationship and who is never completely able to separate themselves from the experiences that you describe, a therapist is able to provide an objective perspective that is solely focused on you and your experience.